ssineriz/lab-starter/responses/01_nice-work.md

 ## Good Job :+1:

-And still, there is too much to learn :whine:
+And still, there is too much to learn :cry: